Towards Compact Neural Networks via End-to-End Training: A Bayesian Tensor Approach with Automatic Rank Determination: Bayesian Low-Rank Tensorized Model

 Here $u^{(n)}_{i j}$ is the $(i,j)$-th element of $\mat{U}^{(n)}$.
 Each entry of $\boldsymbol{\lambda}$ controls one column of each factor matrix.
 If a single entry $\lambda_j$ approaches zero, then the prior mean and prior variance of $u^{(n)}_{ij}$ are both close to zero for all row indices $i \in [1, I_n]$ and mode indices $ n \in [1, d]$.
 This encourages the whole $j$-th column of $\mat{U}^{(n)}$ to shrink to zero, leading to a rank reduction.
-The vector $\boldsymbol{\lambda}$ is shared across all modes, therefore it will shrink the same column of all CP factor matrices $\{\mat{U}^{(n)}\}_{n=1}^d$ simultaneously, as shown in Fig.~\ref{fig: rank shrinkage} (a).
+The vector $\boldsymbol{\lambda}$ is shared across all modes, therefore it will shrink the same column of all CP factor matrices simultaneously, as shown in Fig.~\ref{fig: rank shrinkage} (a).

 \item {\bf Tucker Format:} A Tucker factorization includes a core tensor and $d$ factor matrices, therefore $\boldsymbol\Phi=\{\ten{G},\{\fm{n}\}_{n=1}^d\}$.
-Similar to the CP model, each factor matrix $\mat{U}^{(n)}$ is assigned a Gaussian distribution with controllable variances.
-Unlike the CP model, a Tucker model has $d$ separate rank parameters $(r_1,\dots,r_d)$ to determine, one per factor matrix as shown in Fig.~\ref{fig: rank shrinkage} (b).
+We also assign each factor matrix $\mat{U}^{(n)}$ with a variance-tunable Gaussian distribution.
+A Tucker model has $d$ separate rank parameters $(r_1,\dots,r_d)$ to determine, one per factor matrix as shown in Fig.~\ref{fig: rank shrinkage} (b).
 Furthermore, the factor matrices and core tensor are handled separately.
 Therefore, we propose the following prior distributions:

 We use $d$ independent rank controlling vectors $\{\rp{n}\}_{n=1}^d$ to control the prior variances of different factor matrices separately.
 The $j$-th element of $\rp{n}$ controls the $j$-th column of factor matrix $\fm{n}$.
 Therefore $\rp{n}$ controls $r_n$, the $n$-th entry of the Tucker rank.
 We place a weak normal prior over the entries of the core tensor $\ten{G}$: